revault/practical-revault/messages.md

 its corresponding wallet signs the unvaulting transaction.

 In addition, a watchtower will by default revault any unvaulting attempt.
-We need a way for an authorized spender to signal its willingness to spend a vault, and for the watchtower to ACK or NACK it (cheaper and less onchain footprint than try-and-be-canceled).
+We need a way for a manager to signal its willingness to spend a vault, and for the watchtower to ACK or NACK it (cheaper and less onchain footprint than try-and-be-canceled).
 For this matter we use the synchronisation server.